How Collaborative Divorce Works: FAQs

-Going through a divorce can be difficult and confusing.
-Divorces often involve lawyers, court dates, and a lot of time and expenses.
-This is true for divorcing couples that can't agree on what to do.
+Divorces often involve lawyers, court dates, and significant time and expenses.
+This is especially true for divorcing couples who can't agree on what to do.
 They need the intervention of attorneys and judges to resolve their disputes.

-This article addresses some frequently asked questions about the collaborative divorce process.
+This article addresses frequently asked questions about collaborative divorces.

 The defining characteristic of collaborative divorce is that the parties and attorneys agree not to litigate.
 Suppose one of the parties goes back on that agreement not to litigate.
 In that case, all the attorneys are still bound, and the parties who litigate anyway must find new counsel.

 Some courts even require divorcing parties to try mediation or collaborative divorce before going to court.
 Note that a collaborative law divorce takes two willing participants to negotiate in good faith.
-If your spouse is reluctant, mediation and negotiations may be fruitless.
+If your spouse is reluctant, mediation and negotiations may not be possible.

 Collaborative divorce focuses on cooperation between the ex-spouses to reach a mutually beneficial agreement.
 The process involves a collaborative divorce team.
 This team often includes: